shsagir/play-area-sync/docs/company-collaboration.md

 3. The developer changes the "Invoice e-mail" address to the client

 This workflow is faster and does not involve interaction from the client at all.
 It is however not so clean as the the developer needs to have access to confidential credit card informations.

+### Downgrading a Company plan

+You might be able to downgrade your Company plan at any time of course.
+To proceed a downgrade, please make sure that your Company is wthin the limits of the lower plan.